TO BOOK THIS TOUR: CALL 01492 872 407

 Day 2: We visit the beautiful island of Anglesey, with its dramatic coastal scenery.
 Chough and Black Guillemot will be high on our wanted list but we will also look for migrants, raptors and seabirds.
 A visit to RSPB South Stack will be one of the highlights on this day.

 Day 3: A short drive takes us to the Great Orme headland; the sea-cliffs and limestone pavements here are a temporary home to migrant birds and this Local Nature Reserve has a track record for turning up the unexpected.
 We also visit other sites along the nearby coast for more waders, wildfowl and migrants.

-Day 4: We head east to the Dee Estuary in search of more raptors, wildfowl and waders and who knows, perhaps a Great White Egret or other scarce bird; in October anything is possible!
+Day 4: We head east to the Dee Estuary in search of more raptors, wildfowl and waders and who knows, perhaps a Great White Egret or other scarce bird; in September anything is possible!
 A visit to RSPB Burton Mere Wetlands will be part of this exciting day.